Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: result

 \subsection{Orbital evolution}

 Figure \ref{Fig: binary_evolution} presents a series of density snapshots in the $x$–$y$ plane at representative orbital phases during the No. 2a run.
 Two distinct debris streams are observed to extend from the two sides of the WD, with the stream directed toward the BH being gravitationally captured by the latter.
 Over successive orbits, spiral arms develop and exhibit progressive density enhancement on both flanks of the WD, thereby intensifying the partial disruption process.
-This evolutionary pattern is consistent with the scenario predicted in \citetalias{2024ApJ...973L..33C}.
+This evolutionary pattern is consistent with the scenario predicted by Figure 1 of \citetalias{2024ApJ...973L..33C}.

-Panels (a)-(e) of Figure \ref{Fig: merger_wd_evolution} show the evolution of $M_*$, $R_*$, $R_p$, $a$, and $\beta$ during the RPDs ($t = 0-620$ s, for the No. 2a run).
+Panels (a)-(e) of Figure~\ref{Fig: merger_wd_evolution} show the evolution of $M_*$, $R_*$, $R_p$, $a$, and $\beta$ during the RPDs ($t = 0-620$ s, for the No. 2a run).
 As the WD undergoes RPDs, its mass $M_*$ gradually decreases, while the WD expands and its radius $R_*$ increases.
 The orbital parameters, $R_p$ and $a$, also grow with time, but $\beta$ exhibits an overall increasing trend.
 This behavior implies that the RPDs proceed through an unstable mass-transfer process, ultimately leading to the complete disruption of the WD.

-At $t \approx 620$ s (at $R_a$), the WD undergoes complete structural disruption, which we define as the end of the RPDs.
-The main panel of Figure \ref{Fig: binary_evolution} shows the density distribution at $t = 691.8$ s, when the WD structure has almost entirely disappeared and the remaining debris is streaming toward the BH.
-A disk-like structure forms around the BH, and matter is continuously accreted into the accretion radius indicated by the black dashed circle in Figure \ref{Fig: binary_evolution}.
+At $t \approx 620$ s (at $R_a$), the undergoes complete structural disruption, beyond which it can no longer maintain hydrostatic equilibrium; we define this as the termination of the RPD.
+The main panel of Figure~\ref{Fig: binary_evolution} shows the density distribution at $t = 691.8$ s, when the WD structure has almost entirely disappeared and the remaining debris is streaming toward the BH.
+A disk-like structure forms around the BH, and matter is continuously accreted into the accretion radius indicated by the black dashed circle in Figure~\ref{Fig: binary_evolution}.